burrrata/cryptoeconomics.study_rust_edition/src/centralized_payment_processor.md

 //
 // TX Processing
 // the current architecture can only process 1 tx per
+// account per "block" (round of tx confirmation)
-// account per block otherwise there's a nonce error
+// otherwise there's a nonce error
 //
-// TX Signatures and Verification
+// TX Signatures
-// What if the bank gave people their private keys to
+// what if the bank gave people their private keys to
 // sign TX, but also kept a copy for themselves to
 // override or reverse any TX at any time?
+//
+// Accounts
+// would it make sense to make the accounts struts
+// that hold HashMaps?